cockroachdb/docs/v2.1/architecture/replication-layer.md

 `country=us,region=east` | 50% because only the first locality matches
 `country=aus,region=central` | 0% because the first locality does not match

 The leaseholder then evaluates its own weight and latency versus the other replicas to determine an adjustment factor.
-The greater the disparity between weights and the higher the latency between localities, the more CockroachDB favors the node from the locality with the larger weight.
+The greater the disparity between weights and the larger the latency between localities, the more CockroachDB favors the node from the locality with the larger weight.

-CockroachDB then evaluates the number of leases on the other replicas, much like it does for intra-locality decisions, but uses the adjustment factor to increase the likelihood the node with the best score will have its replica become the leaseholder.
+When checking for leaseholder rebalancing opportunities, the current leaseholder evaluates each replica's rebalancing weight and adjustment factor for the localities with the greatest weights.
+If moving the leaseholder is both beneficial and viable, the current leaseholder will transfer the lease to the best replica.

 ##### Controlling leaseholder rebalancing